johnsinco/nested_delete/README.md

 # NestedDelete

-NestedDelete is a single-file gem that uses Ruby Refinements to provide an easy way to delete 1-n provided keys from a nested hash structure
+NestedDelete is a single-file gem that uses Ruby [Refinements](https://docs.ruby-lang.org/en/2.4.0/syntax/refinements_rdoc.html) to provide an easy way to delete 1-n provided keys from a nested hash structure.

 ## Installation